 - Children and Families Act 2014 Part 3

 - SEN Code of Practice 2014

 - SEN and Disability Regulations 2014

 - Schedule 1 regulation 51- Information to be included in the SEN information report

 - Schedule 2 regulation 53 Information to be published by a local authority in its local offer

 - Equality Act 2010

 - School Admissions Code, DfE 1 Feb 2012

-This policy was developed with the engagement of representatives from the management committee, KHNES executive leadership team, hub leaders and validated by thorough external parties including partnership schools.
+This policy was developed with the engagement of representatives from the management committee, TRS leadership team, Inclusion teams and validated by thorough external parties including partnership schools.

 3. Definitions

 Definition of SEND